eccenca/cmem-plugin-shapes/cmem_plugin_shapes/doc/shapes_doc.md

 **<a id="parameter_doc_data_graph_iri">Input data graph</a>**

-The Knowledge Graph containing the instance data to be analyzed for the SHACL shapes generation.
+The knowledge graph containing the instance data to be analyzed for the SHACL shapes generation.

 **<a id="parameter_doc_shapes_graph_iri">Output Shape Catalog</a>**

-The Knowledge Graph, the generated shapes will be added to.
+The knowledge graph, the generated shapes will be added to.

-**<a id="parameter_doc_overwrite">Overwrite Shape Catalog</a>**

-Overwrite the output SHACL shapes graph if it exists.
-If disabled and the graph exists, the plugin execution fails.
+**<a id="parameter_doc_label">Output shape catalog label</a>**

+The label for the shape catalog graph.
+If no label is specified for a new shapes graph, a label will be generated.
+If no label is specified when adding to a shapes graph, the original label will be kept, or, if the existing graph does not have a label, a label will be generated.
+Only labels with language tag "en" or without language tag are considered.

+**<a id="parameter_doc_existing_graph">Handle existing output graph</a>**

+Add result to the existing graph (add result to graph), overwrite the existing graph with the result (replace existing graph with result), or stop the workflow if the output graph already exists (stop workflow if output graph exists).

-**<a id="parameter_doc_import_shapes">Import the output graph into the central Shapes Catalog</a>**
+**<a id="parameter_doc_import_shapes">Import the output graph into the central shapes catalog</a>**

-Import the SHACL shapes graph in the CMEM Shapes catalog by adding an `owl:imports` statement to the central CMEM Shapes Catalog.
+Import the SHACL shapes graph in the CMEM shapes catalog by adding an `owl:imports` statement to the central CMEM shapes catalog.
-If not imported, the new shapes are not activated and used.
+If the graph is not imported, the new shapes are not activated and used.

-**<a id="parameter_doc_prefix_cc">Additionally fetch namespace prefixes from prefix.cc</a>**
+**<a id="parameter_doc_prefix_cc">Fetch namespace prefixes from prefix.cc</a>**

 Attempt to fetch namespace prefixes from prefix.cc instead of from the local database.
 If this fails, fall back on local database.
 Prefixes defined in the Corporate Memory project will override prefixes defined in the external database.

 WARNING: Enabling this flag reveals information to an external service.